- What are The Best Tampons for Swimming?

 Can You Go Swimming with a Tampon?

-What Kind of Tampons are Best for Swimming?
+What Kind of Tampons is Best for Swimming?

 Tampons with a leak guard brain and those that offer leak-free protection are the best for swimming.